By Rahul Gurjar, Founder & CEO at InventoApps ยท 11 min read

 What is the click-through rate for the first position on Google?

-The number one organic result earns about a 39.8% click-through rate on average, according to Backlinko — far more than positions two (18.7%) and three (10.2%) combined in many cases.
+The number one organic result earns about a 39.8% click-through rate on average, according to Backlinko, far more than positions two (18.7%) and three (10.2%).

 What is zero-click search?

 A zero-click search ends on the results page without a click to any website.
-Around 58-60% of Google searches are now zero-click, according to Semrush, driven by snippets and AI Overviews.
+About 58.5% of US Google searches are now zero-click, according to SparkToro's 2024 study, driven by snippets and AI Overviews.

 How common are AI Overviews?